-Most people who have advanced cancer want to remain at home, and die there, if possible.
+Most people who have a life limiting condition want to remain at home, and die there, if possible.
 Family members or friends often take on a carer role, providing practical and emotional support.

 As a carer, you will have various needs - for information and training, for support, or for respite (taking a break).
 And, these needs can change over time.
 Identifying your needs as a carer is useful.
 It can prompt you to seek relevant information or to reach out to your GP or other health professional for support.